TezosTaqueria/taqueria-scaffold-taco-shop/README.md

 The intended workflow for this project is as follows:

 1. Compile the LIGO multi-file source code
-2. Originate the smart contract to the flextesa sandbox
+2. Originate the smart contract to the Tezbox sandbox
-3. Configure an instantiated account from your flextesa sandbox in your Wallet application, such as (Temple Wallet)[https://templewallet.com/].
+3. Configure an instantiated account from your Tezbox sandbox in your Wallet application, such as (Temple Wallet)[https://templewallet.com/].
 4. Build and start the React dApp
 5. Connect to Temple wallet
 6. Buy tacos!